All states have uniform requirements mandated by Federal law for Lease/Rental Agreements. Such required disclosures include:

 - information on health and safety hazards,

 - rent and security deposit specifics.

 States will likely differ on some important leasing and rental issues.

-It is important to familiarize yourself with state specific nuances and requirements to best protect your financial and legal interests.
+It is important to familiarize yourself with the specific nuances and requirements of North Carolina law to best protect your financial and legal interests.
 By doing so, your lease agreement will be much more comprehensive and save potential hassle and legal trouble in the future.

 The sample lease agreement below describes a contract between “Landlord” Alan Timlin and “Tenant” Lillie Yaeger.
-She agrees to rent a semi-detached house in Charleston for $1,200 per month on a month-by-month basis beginning on June 01, 2017.
+She agrees to rent a semi-detached house in Charleston for $1,200 per month on a month-by-month basis.
 The tenant agrees to pay for all utilities and services for the Premises.